developmentseed/titiler/docs/examples/code/working_with_signed_urls.md

 >>> "aHR0cDovL215LmRhdGFzZXQuY29tL2NvZy50aWY/cD1hYWEmYyYxMjM0JnQ9NDMyMQ=="
 ```

-When base64 encoded, url is just a regular string and thus will be valid in the application.
+When base64 encoded, the url is just a regular string and thus will be valid in the application.

 ```python
 """Minimal COG tiler with Signed URL support."""